boxbilling/docs/en/reference/api-guest.rst

 guest/servicedomain/tlds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Get configured TLDs which can be ordered.
-Shows only enabled TLDS
+Shows only enabled TLDs

 Optional parameters
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:allow_register: **bool**   - shows only these tlds which can be registered
+:allow_register: **bool**   - shows only these TLDs which can be registered
-:allow_transfer: **bool**   - shows only these tlds which can be transferred
+:allow_transfer: **bool**   - shows only these TLDs which can be transferred

 API call examples
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++